 About this project

-An EOP involves upgrading an existing lagoon-based treatment system with low energy treatment technologies – such as efficient aeration, rock filters, treatment wetlands, nutrient removal and disinfection – to improve the final water quality prior to discharging it to a creek, and then implementing offsets within the catchment, such as fencing of stock from waterways, riparian zone improvement or erosion rehabilitation, to improve stream health.
-We have received Environment Protection Agency (EPA) approval to implement an EOP at Kilmore.
+This involves upgrading an existing lagoon-based treatment system with low energy treatment technologies – such as efficient aeration, rock filters, treatment wetlands, nutrient removal and disinfection – to improve the final water quality prior to discharging it to a creek, and then implementing offsets within the catchment, such as fencing of stock from waterways, riparian zone improvement or erosion rehabilitation, to improve stream health.

 Actions to date

-Based on catchment modelling, we set a target to remove 945kg of phosphorus from Kilmore and Kurkurac Creek catchments by 2025 via environmental catchment offsets.
-We now have nine landowner agreements in place that are modelled to remove 1026kg of phosphorus - more than our target.
+Based on catchment modelling, we set a target to remove 945kg of phosphorus from Kilmore and Kurkurac creeks catchments by 2025 via environmental catchment offsets.
+We have nine landowner agreements in place that are modelled to remove 1026kg of phosphorus - more than our target.

 Our accountability for this project

 If GVW is not successful in implementing EOPs we will face possible sanctions from the EPA, and will then have to make compensating expenditures (possibly by traditional means) to rectify the situation.
 This provides incentive for us to deliver these projects and outcomes.